(I sold this car on October 7th, 1998; it is now in the Federal Way / Seattle, Washington area)

 the underlined text below to move around in my site

-572 with 1050 Dominators, 4 corner reverse flow cooling with remote mount water pump.
+572 Cube (test fitting in another car) with 1050 Dominators, 4 corner reverse flow cooling with remote mount water pump This motor put out around 1000 HP.

 I have a few old pictures of my '57 that I started building (at least this stage) in 1989 and finished in 1990.
 These are some old scratchy photos, but if you're interested click on any image below for some more pics.